 The COVID-19 pandemic has elevated the mental health challenges many people are facing throughout our community.
-The needs are broad and have only grown as families have navigated virtual school, social isolation, health fears and economic uncertainly.
+The needs are broad and have only grown as families have navigated virtual school, social isolation, health fears and economic uncertainty.

 In response to those needs, the Bold Goals Coalition recently convened school district mental health coordinators from across the Central Alabama region to explore potential areas where the Coalition could stand in the gaps to fortify mental health services for students in their respective districts.